Women’s Housing Seminar - final event

 (stop of trolleybuses No. 25 and 26, Tvrdého, then walk a few meters downhill).

-The discussion takes place at the occasion of exhibition Women's Housing Seminar about the forms of women’s resistance in the period of normalisation.
-The exhibition can be visited till the end of January 2010.
+The discussion takes place at the occasion of the exhibition, Women's Housing Seminar, about the forms of women’s resistance in the period of normalisation.
+The exhibition can be visited until the end of January 2010.

-Petruška Šustrová is a Czech dissident, translator and journalist.
-For political reasons, she did not complete her studies at the Philosophical Faculty of the Charles University.
-In 1969 she was arrested and subsequently sentenced to two years in prison for opposition activities in the Revolutionary Youth Movement, whose members included also Jaroslav Bašta, Ivan Dejmal, Jan Frolík and Petr Uhl.
+Petruška Šustrová is a Czech dissident, translator, and journalist.
+For political reasons, she did not complete her studies at the Philosophical Faculty of Charles University.
+In 1969 she was arrested and subsequently sentenced to two years in prison for opposition activities in the Revolutionary Youth Movement, whose members included also Jaroslav Bašta, Ivan Dejmal, Jan Frolík, and Petr Uhl.
 In 1976 she signed the Declaration of Charter 77.
 In 1979, she became a member of the Committee for the Defence of the Unjustly Prosecuted.
-In 1985, she was one of three spokesmen of Charter 77.
-From 1985, she worked in editorial office of Central Europe samizdat revue.
+In 1985, she was one of three spokespeople of Charter 77.
+From 1985, she worked in the editorial office of Central Europe samizdat revue.
 In the years 1990-1992 she worked as a federal Deputy Minister of Interior.
-She works as a journalist and translator from English and Polish.
+She works as a journalist and translator of English and Polish.
 In October 2008, the Senate elected her a member of the Council of the Institute for the Study of Totalitarian Regimes.

 Related events